 Waqas graduated with a first-class MPharm from University College London in 2017 and went on to obtain a distinction in his MSc in Health Economics at the University of York in 2020.
 He subsequently joined PHMR Ltd in London as a health economist where he worked on several patient-reported outcomes projects.
-Waqas joined Covalence as a Health Economist in March 2022 where he continues to work on a variety of health economic modeling and evidence synthesis projects across a wide range of therapy areas.
+Waqas joined Covalence as a Data Scientist in 2022 where he continues to work on a variety of health economic modeling, evidence synthesis and data visualisation projects across a wide range of therapy areas.

 Neesha is a Senior Evidence Synthesis Consultant at Covalence.

 Neesha graduated with a BSc in Biomedical Science from the University of Kent in 2015 and went on to complete an MSc in epidemiology at Imperial College London.
 She subsequently worked as a Research Assistant at Imperial where she worked on a continuously-updated systematic literature review funded by the World Cancer Research Fund International on the role of diet, nutritional status, anthropometric characteristics and physical activity in cancer prevention and prognosis.
 Neesha joined Covalence in 2022 where she continues to work on epidemiological research and novel evidence synthesis projects.